Veronica-lee/veronica-lee.github.io/_posts/2017-06-19-light-switch.md

         </div>

         <div class="post-content-text">
             <center>A Smart Home Light Switch snaps over an existing switch and connects to a home WiFi enabling remote control features such as scheduling the lights around daily routines.
 Small and simple, the product doesn't require any re-wiring for installation.
-It was designed for NOA-Labs office in Shenzhen, China. </center>
+It was designed for NOA-Labs office in Shenzhen, China.
+Current version is the first prototype.</center>
             </div>

   <div class="post-image-container">